harvardinformatics/snpArcher/README.md

 # Variables you need to change
 ##############################

-samples: "sample_sheets/<sample_sheet>.csv" # path to sample metadata CSV
+samples: "config/ecoli_samples.csv"  # path to the sample metadata CSV
-tmp_dir: "tmp/"  # directory path for a temp dir
-split_by_n: True # set to False to split by chromosome/scaffold; set to True to split on runs of Ns within chromosomes/scaffolds.
+intervals: True    #Set to True if you want to perform variant calling using interval (split by ns) approach.
-sentieon: False  # set to True if you want to use sentieon, False if you want GATK
+sentieon: False  #set to True if you want to use sentieon, False if you want GATK
-sentieon_lic: "" # set to path of sentieon license
+sentieon_lic: ".lic" #set to path of sentieon license
-remote_reads: False #set to True if your reads are stored in a remote Google Cloud bucket
+remote_reads: False # set if you want reads to be on google cloud storage remote
-remote_reads_prefix: "" # name of bucket where reads live if above True.
+remote_reads_prefix: "" # set to google bucket name where reads live
 ```

-To run this out of the box, we reccomend setting split_by_n to True and sentieon to False.
+To run this out of the box, we reccomend setting `intervals` to True and `sentieon` to False.

 The sample sheet with all of the samples to be run in the workflow should be placed in the `samples:` row.